 Easy to learn.
-Easy to
+Easy to use

-Using powerful, but easy to use, functions Cabri Geometry II empowers geometrical exploration from simple figures created by 8/9 year old students to the most complicated for use and research in university.
+Using powerful, but easy to use, functions Cabri II Plus empowers geometrical exploration from simple figures created by 8/9 year old students to the most complicated for use and research in university.
 The use of Locus for example often creates spectacular visual effects and insight.

 Explore, demonstrate

-to explore generalities.
-Characteristics of figures are retained throughout
+Alter geometric figures on the screen, to explore generalities.
+Characteristics of figures are retained throughout transformation.

 Students can see patterns, make conjectures, draw their own conclusions, and create alternative examples of the construction.